CUSTOMER STORY

 The Second BraunAbility Toyota Sienna Hybrid

-“I called and I said, ‘I haven't talked to my insurance company yet, but I'm gonna need a new vehicle, so start looking.
+"I called and I said, 'I haven't talked to my insurance company yet, but I'm gonna need a new vehicle, so start looking.'
 They found one.
 It was the exact same make, model and color, with the floor already lowered.
-It helped me get into the van a lot quicker because all we needed to do was add the hand controls,’” she said.
-Hale’s new vehicle was delivered directly to her less than a month after her accident.
+It helped me get into the van a lot quicker because all we needed to do was add the hand controls," Hale said.

-“BraunAbility changed my life completely to get me back to normalcy.
-I can do what other people do,” Hale said.
-Hale encourages anyone looking into purchasing a wheelchair accessible vehicle to consider a BraunAbility Toyota Sienna Hybrid.
-“It's an easy vehicle to drive, and it can be modified in different ways to accommodate most people.
+"It's an easy vehicle to drive, and it can be modified in different ways to accommodate most people.
 It runs just like a regular vehicle.
-It changed my life completely,” she said.
+It changed my life completely," she said.

-Barbara is supported by BraunAbility and her local mobility dealer, United Access in Rowlett, Texas.
+Hale is supported by BraunAbility and her local mobility dealer, United Access in Rowlett, Texas.
 When you purchase a mobility product from BraunAbility, you join a powerful community.

 Read Other Customer Stories